Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 Keyword search volume changes, and so does Google’s algorithms.
 Which is why keyword research is not a one-time process.
 To keep content ranking highly, you need to review your keywords regularly.

 More and more keywords are encrypted by Google every day.
-With this in mind, another way to generate new keyword ideas is to look at your own website and review what is successful.
+With this in mind, another way to generate new keyword ideas is to look at your own website and review what’s successful.
 What pages or keywords are your target readers finding most often on your site?
+Understanding SEO keyword popularity for your specific niche is key to increasing your ranking.

 Traffic analytics tools, like those offered by Ahrefs or Google Analytics, collect the terms people are using to find your website and present them in your organic search traffic results.

 An expert eye is the most valuable part of the international keyword research process.
-But how do you incorporate a native SEO specialist into your workflows?
+But how do you incorporate an international SEO specialist into your workflows?

 Most companies either work with freelance native SEO specialists or partner with an international SEO agency.
 With an agency, you get access to a wide pool of vetted translators and linguists of many languages.